Holy Mass celebrated “ad orientem” – a Q&A

 Celebration of Mass ‘facing the East’

-In his homily on the Patronal Feast of Our Lady of Guadalupe, Cardinal Burke announced that the Holy Mass at the Shrine will regularly be offered with the priest facing the East… ad orientem [CLICK HERE to read the Homily].
+In his homily on the Patronal Feast of Our Lady of Guadalupe, Cardinal Burke announced that the Holy Mass at the Shrine will regularly be offered with the priest facing the East… ad orientem [CLICK HERE (Homily in English); CLICK HERE (Homily in Spanish)].
 His Eminence offered a catechesis regarding the orientation of the priest and people during the offering of the Sacrifice of the Mass.
 He explained that “the priest at the head of the congregation will, with the congregation, turn toward the Lord during the prayers and, above all, during the Eucharistic Prayer, in order to render more visible our recognition that it is Our Lord Himself Who inspires our prayer and Who acts during the Eucharistic Prayer to make sacramentally present His Sacrifice on Calvary for our eternal salvation.
 We all turn to Him; we all look to Him.”

 One of the four Church Doctors who are honored at the Shrine, Saint John Damascene, writing in the 7th century, gives three explanation for the eastward stance of Christians at prayer: